souvik-wizard/Translator_Chrome-Extension/README.md

 ## Introduction :

-- This is a very usefull chrome extension for everyone who usually use internet(google) to translate their text.
+- This is a very useful chrome extension for everyone who usually uses the internet(google) to translate their text.
 - There are total 112 languages (including Indian languages) where you can translate your text.

 ## Process :

-- I have creted this extension using API from RapidAPI.
 - This is a simple chrome extension using [![Javascipt](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)](https://www.javascript.com/) [![Html](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)](https://html.com/) [![css](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)](https://www.w3.org/Style/CSS/Overview.en.html).
 - I used Fetch to make the API call and stored them dynamically in </select> html tag for dropdown.
 - You can check out the [Manifest](https://github.com/souvik-wizard/Translator_Chrome-Extension/blob/master/manifest.json) here for this extension, it is required to make a chrome extension.